-Once a year the tiny town of Buñol becomes the stage of a tomato bloodbath, as thousands of people and one hundred thousand metric tons of tomatoes combine for the messiest food fight ever!
+Once a year the tiny town of Buñol becomes the stage of a tomato bloodbath, as thousands of people and 100 metric tons of tomatoes combine for the messiest food fight ever!
 With just one hour to throw as many squished tomatoes as you can, there’s no better (or more bizarre) way to let off steam, whilst some serious after partying in nearby Valencia guarantees the ultimate in fruity fun long in to the night…

 - Day trip to the seaside town of Peniscola